reza-foroutan/digikala-ecommerce/README.md

 # Digikala E-Commerce

 This project is a sample e-commerce website designed using **HTML5** and **CSS3**.
-It is part of the "Web Design I" course and developed with Adobe Dreamweaver.
+It is part of the "Web Design I" course and developed with Visual Studio Code.

 ## Features